top of page

 • Jorgen Carling is a main voice in contemporary migration studies.
 He is a Research Professor in migration and transnationalism studies at the Peace Research Institute Oslo (PRIO).
 On his blog, he writes about topics such as "Who is Who in Migration Studies: 108 names worth knowing" and "Thirty six migration nexuses and counting".

-• WorldBank has a blog which covers topics such as "Making remittances work for the poor - 3 lessons learned from 3 Greenback 2.0 Remittance Champion Cities in Southeast Europe" and "Migrants and diaspora have contributed to the outcomes of the Russia’s 2018 Football World Cup".
+• WorldBank has a blog which covers topics such as "A journey through borders: understanding migration in Central Asia" and "Migrants and diaspora have contributed to the outcomes of the Russia’s 2018 Football World Cup".
+See, migration can connect to so many topics!

 In order to prepare for the intensive phase and the rest of the EMMIR programme, it can be very useful for prospective and accepted students to acclimate themselves to the often difficult language and jargon of articles published in academic journals.